Cost of Living in Ecuador

 Will I save money living in Ecuador?

 "Living in Ecuador compared to the United States is likely to be more economical.
 The cost of living in Ecuador tends to be substantially lower than the United States, offering more value for money on essential items like food, utilities, and transportation.
 Renting a property in Ecuador can also be a more affordable option, although prices vary depending on the city.
-Furthermore, Ecuador has no income tax and a lower tax on goods and services, which could mean lower costs of utilities and other purchases," explained one expat.
+Furthermore, Ecuador has no income tax and a lower tax on goods and services, which could mean lower costs of utilities and other purchases," remarked one expat in Ecuador.

 What is the average cost of housing in Ecuador?